jahnavisrisai/Oxytocin_idea_management_tool/README.md

-# Task Management App in React
+# Idea Management Tool in React

-Source code for creating a task management / productivity app in React.
+Source code for creating an idea management tool app in React.

-With this app you can sett up multiple status lanes (backlog, in progress and done) and dynamically add tasks to them.
-Each task can be given a title and a description and assigned an urgency/priority label.
-You can also move tasks between the status lanes, edit them, delete them and save them in the browser's localStorage.
+With this app you can add insights dynamically and group them into clusters.

-Source code used in my Youtube tutorial found here: https://youtu.be/BdCCpAICXVc
+Each insight is displayed as sticky notes(aka highlights).
+You can also move highlights between different clusters, edit them, delete them and save them in the browser's localStorage.